m-schenone/jupyterhub-docker/README.md

 * Uses [DockerSpawner](https://github.com/jupyter/dockerspawner) to spawn single-user Jupyter Notebook servers in separate Docker containers on the same host
 * Persists JupyterHub data in a Docker volume on the host
 * Persists user notebook directories in Docker volumes on the host
-* Uses [OAuthenticator](https://github.com/jupyter/oauthenticator) and [GitHub OAuth](https://developer.github.com/v3/oauth/) to authenticate users
+* Uses [OAuthenticator](https://github.com/jupyter/oauthenticator) and [Google Console OAuth](https://developers.google.com/identity/protocols/OAuth2) (GGG: TODO!) to authenticate users

 ![JupyterHub single host Docker deployment](internal/jupyterhub-docker.png)

 ## Use Cases

-Possible use cases for this deployment may include, but are not limited to:

-* A JupyterHub demo environment that you can spin up relatively quickly.
-* A multi-user Jupyter Notebook environment for small classes, teams, or departments.
+The tutorato in UniPV

 ## Disclaimer